Monday - Friday

 The role of the GREC is to inform residents about environmental matters and ways to help protect the environment, advise governing bodies on a variety of environmental issues, help explain programs and regulations of the New Jersey Department of Environmental Protection, investigate environmental problems and offer solutions.

-The Glen Rock Environmental Commission has spearheaded several projects and campaigns in town including:
+The Glen Rock Environmental Commission has spearheaded several projects and campaigns in town.

-For a fuller description of the Glen Rock Environmental Commission accomplishments, read our Annual Report below.
+For a fuller description of the Glen Rock Environmental Commission accomplishments, read our Annual Report here.

 TO: GLEN ROCK MAYOR AND COUNCIL